Percy hand selected the flowers. They had to be just right.

 Flowers representing beauty.
 An expression of love … for Ellen.

 He turned and looked up the hill.
-Pulled his pocket watch out to check the time.
-Put one foot in front of the other.
-A five mile walk from home to the cemetery.
+Pulled his pocket watch out to check the time, then put one foot in front of the other.
+A five-mile walk from home to the cemetery.
 Never missing a day.

 A broken heart.
-He had fought the fight … alone.
+He had ultimately fought the fight … alone.

 They had sacrificed everything.
 Percy, Ellen and five children boarded a ship in 1888 from England to New York and then head west to be with the Saints.
 Finally arriving in Salt Lake City.

 And then Ellen died.
 Just one short year later.

 Percy lost himself in alcohol.
 Despair overtook the best of him.
 Others would have to care for the children.
 For years he could not cope.
 It was too much.

 Then a tender mercy from God.

 In the deepest, darkest moment of his life Percy stood and looked upward.
 His heart soft.
 A moment which caused him to ponder a better life.
 A life to honor his deceased wife and raise his children.
 His faith rose above his crippling grief and slowly he began to turn his life around.